OverlordAkise/gmod-lua-performance/README.md

 TL;DR: It is better to always use the `#` operator instead of table.Count for sequential tables.

+This comparison only works on sequential (or numerical) tables.
+These are tables that have a numerical, rising number as a key, in other languages you would call this "list" or array.

+Table.count would always be used if you want to count a string-index table (also called dictionary or map), but in cases like this both can be used.

+Result:

     # Table size: 1000
     Hashtag: 6.2949998141448e-08
     TbCount: 1.5430600009495e-06
     # Table size: 10
     Hashtag: 4.4980000029682e-08
     TbCount: 9.0410000939301e-08

+As you can see above, the table.Count method is getting slower the larger the table becomes.
+This is because it loops through all the elements in the table and counts them, according to an old edit from the gmod wiki.

 The Code: [files/table_count_vs_hashtag.lua](files/table_count_vs_hashtag.lua)